 The Cooperative Extension System can test soil samples and assist with writing an agricultural lease, and they are knowledgeable about local agriculture.
 Find a Cooperative Extension office near you.

-A state or federal conservation program can provide finanical and technical assistance to help bring your conservation plan into practice.
+A state or federal conservation program can provide financial and technical assistance to help bring your conservation plan into practice.
+Federal programs are typically administered by the USDA Natural Resources Conservation Service, while state programs may be administered by state departments of natural resources or state departments of agriculture through soil and water conservation districts.

 The USDA offers a variety of conservation programs to assist private landowners with natural resource concerns.